Gerum-Berhanu/gProject/README.md

 # Demo

-this is a README about gProject repository

-it is all about saving my pesonal works here :)
+Saving all my pesonal works in this repo ;)